semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

   * `schema:rangeIncludes`: `sflo:Handle/`
   * Comment: “Node whose `_assets` subtree contains the file indicated by `assetPath`.”

-If you’re unwilling to add `definedAtNode/` yet, you must document the ownership rule (e.g., “TemplateResource nodes must be defined in the dataset belonging to their owning node”).
+If you’re unwilling to add `definedAtNode/` yet, you must document the ownership rule (e.g., “TemplateResource knops must be defined in the dataset belonging to their owning knop”).

 #### T1.3 Add IRI-based config properties for template & stylesheet selection